 - creating a ‘send us a selfie’ wall and invite students to email photos from their outside of school time adventures

 - inviting parents to help out in the classroom.

 Remember, concepts like ‘show and tell’ and involving parent helpers don’t need to be limited to the early years.
 Parents of middle and upper primary and elementary students will also enjoy the opportunity to connect with their child’s classroom and students will always love sharing their favorite personal artifacts and stories!

 (5) Provide Permanent Positivity and Growth Mindset Reminders

-This might sound too simple to be effective, however it is one of the best steps you can take towards creating a positive classroom environment.
+This might sound too simple to be effective, however, it is one of the best steps you can take towards creating a positive classroom environment.
 By choosing one or two positivity or motivational quotes and displaying them in your room, you will be providing your students with a constant reminder of their innate potential.

 While students are working, at those little moments in time that they need a mental break from work, they will be able to look around the room and lay their eyes upon the quotes or messages you have selected.

 The longer these are up on your classroom wall, the more ingrained the messages will become.
 Just like repeated exposure to advertising catch-phrases!
-Here are some of our favourite positivity posters and growth mindset display resources:
+Here are some of our favorite positivity posters and growth mindset display resources:

 (6) Dedicate a Space for the Inevitable Negatives

 A crucial part of positive classrooms is making space for the negative.
 Everyone experiences challenging moments, where difficult emotions can get the better of us.
-Rather than feeling like a positive classroom is full of sunshine, lollipops and rainbows 100% of the time, you will find your students experience more positive wellbeing if they know they can experience these challenging moments in a supported way too!
+Rather than feeling like a positive classroom is full of sunshine, lollipops, and rainbows 100% of the time, you will find your students experience more positive wellbeing if they know they can experience these challenging moments in a supported way too!